jlaumon/blog/content/post/meltdown-spectre.md

 An `if` statement is what is called a conditional branch, the processor will jump to the `else` block if the condition is `false`.
 In this case, the position of the else block is fixed, it doesn't need to be evaluated by the CPU.
 There is another type of branch, called **indirect branches**, where the target is not known in advance because it is the result of some calculation.
 For example, calling a **function pointer**, making a **virtual call**, or even executing a **`return` statement** (since the return address depends on the caller).

 The branch predictor also knows how to predict the target of these branches.
-Again, it's to make sure the CPU can start executing the intructions that come after it without having to wait.
+Again, it's to make sure the CPU can start executing the instructions that come after it without having to wait.

 This **second variant of Spectre** is all about training the branch predictor to make an indirect branch - run by the kernel - jump to the attacker's code, where the same old cache leaking trick will be used.